-The State Government has invested in marine fish and hatchery development and in aquaculture development zones.
+The State Government has invested in marine fish and hatchery development and in Aquaculture Development Zones.
 The way has also been cleared for the abalone aquaculture sector to thrive through policy development.
-Following lessons learned through the rapid rise of aquaculture in Tasmania and South Australia, the establishment of aquaculture development zones has proved to be an effective stimulus for development.
+Following lessons learned through the rapid rise of aquaculture in Tasmania and South Australia, the establishment of Aquaculture Development Zones has proved to be an effective stimulus for development.
 The WA aquaculture sector is now showing signs of accelerated growth.

 The most significant growth is anticipated in the sectors culturing marine finfish and shellfish such as yellowtail kingfish, barramundi, abalone and edible oysters.
 The culture of fresh water species will continue to be an important part of aquaculture in WA and there is scope for the culture of non-native, high-value freshwater species in biosecure production systems.
-The continuing emergence of improved technology and new species such as coral, seaweed and freshwater crustaceans will further diversify the industry.
+The continuing emergence of improved technology and new species such as coral and seaweed will further diversify the industry.